 I believe any problem is an opportunity if approached properly, but what really helps me is that I learned how to detach myself from my thoughts.
 How you engage with your thoughts defines you.
 I truly understand and treat my thoughts as not part of me.
 Instead, I observe them and choose a way to respond that suits me the most, based on the situation.
 So, if you’re not in the position to address something, push that thought aside until you can deal with it. – Vladimir Gendelman, Company Folders, Inc

 Take a Walk

 As simple as it sounds, a walk around the block without my phone does wonders for stress relief.
 It’s important to take a step back and remember that this industry isn’t life or death and that there’s always bound to be something good around the corner.
 I also like to chat with my mentor, who always brings me back to center and helps me refocus and recharge. – Justin Lefkovitch, Mirrored Media

 Inevitably, we will all encounter problems and frustrations as entrepreneurs, but the one thing that helps keep me in a positive frame of mind is keeping perspective.
 I always consider how this will impact my business in the future.
 Most of the time, it’s a small hiccup that can be resolved quickly. – Kristin Kimberly Marquet, Creative Development Agency, LLC

 These answers are provided by Young Entrepreneur Council (YEC), an invite-only organization comprised of the world’s most promising young entrepreneurs.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.